Var2299/DocSync-App/README.md

 # DocSync

 DocSync is a powerful real-time collaborative document editor built with **Next.js 15**, **Shadcn UI**, and **Tailwind CSS**.
 Designed for modern remote and hybrid work environments, DocSync brings together advanced editing capabilities, seamless collaboration, and rich formatting tools—all in one intuitive platform.
-Built to empower teams with efficient, real-time document collaboration, DocSync invites you to explore the code, experiment with the features, and contribute to its evolution.
+Built to empower teams with efficient, real-time document collaboration, DocSync invites you to explore the code and experiment with the features.

 ---